 The top comment simply responded, “Boston 311” with over 115 upvotes.

 Boston 311 is “an easy-to-remember telephone number that connects you with highly-trained constituent service representatives.
 They are ready to help you with requests for non-emergency City services and information.
 The 311 Constituent Service Center is open 24 hours a day, seven days a week, and 365 days a year.” – boston.com This is a free, trustworthy resource available to Greater Boston residents.
 For legal resources concerning landlords and rat infestation, Boston 311 will be able to point you in the right direction.
-(More on legal action at the bottom of the article.)

-A common theme of this thread is to not be afraid to speak up.
+A common theme of the r/boston thread is to not be afraid to speak up.
 There is a time to be polite, and time to look after the safety of you and others.
 Not only do rodents carry life threatening diseases, (over 35+) but they can cause dangerous structural damage as well.
 Rats are known to chew through electrical wires, causing service outages and even building fires.

 One Reddit responder, Cmarks1791 had this to say: